Bloody Roar 4

-Bloody Roar 4 (Note: (ブラッディロア4, Buraddi Roa Fō)) is a fighting game developed by Eighting and Hudson Soft in 2003.
+is a fighting game developed by Eighting and Hudson Soft in 2003.
 It is the fifth and final of the Bloody Roar games as well as the second game in the series to appear on the PlayStation 2.

 Gameplay

 Like the previous games in the series, characters can transform into beasts during battle, using the beast gauge, slightly increasing their power.
 Unlike the other games, however, the beast gauge acts as its own separate health meter.

 Plot

 After the events of Bloody Roar 3, Xion, who is possessed by the Unborn, an evil spirit, attacks the dragon temple, awakening the dragon.
 The dragon is a weapon of Gaia, the Earth's will, and is supposed to awaken in the presence of evil.
 However, if freed too long, it can inadvertently destroy the world itself.
 The dragon is successfully resealed by the temple's head miko at the cost of her life, leaving the late miko's sister, Mana, to watch over the seal in Ryoho, the temple's priest and the vessel of the dragon.
 Other than attacking the temple, Xion also stabs a woman named Nagi, imbuing her with his power as well as that of Gaia's, making her both his lifesaver and enemy.

 A year later, the dragon is about to break free again, causing disturbances among the zoanthropes triggering earthquakes.
 Each of the zoanthropes investigate and eventually find the source in the dragon temple.
 In some cases, Ryoho and Mana invite them to help strengthen the seal, while others come on their own accord.
 In most of the characters' endings, Mana manages to seal the dragon and Ryoho comes out alive.
 In Nagi's ending, in addition to sealing the dragon and saving Ryoho, she kills Xion and the Unborn.
 In Xion's ending, the Unborn is killed, but not before murdering Ryoho and the dragon.
 In Reiji's ending, the confrontation at the temple ends with him murdering Ryoho and the dragon.